repoze/repoze.who/README.txt

     into one "type" of request.
 The callable named as the ``classifer`` argument to the ``repoze.who`` middleware
     constructor is used to perform the classification.
-It returns a value that is considered to be the request classification.
+It returns a value that is considered to be the request classification (a single string).

 2. Identification